ELEVATOR INSPECTION & MODERNIZATION

 WHEN SHOULD I MODERNIZE MY ELEVATOR?

 Elevator modernization is primarily driven by the elevator age, although changing safety codes can also factor into when you should modernize.
+Metro Elevator performs elevator inspections to evaluate the need for modernization.
 Elevators typically have the following life spans:

 Overhead Traction Elevators